-Capital Assets
+> Capital Assets

 Expenditures for capital assets acquired or constructed for general School purposes are reported in the governmental fund that financed the acquisition or construction.
 The capital assets so acquired are reported at cost in the government-wide statement of Net Position but are not reported in the governmental fund financial statements.
-Capital assets are defined by the School as those costing more than \$1,000.
+Capital assets are defined by the School as those costing more than \$2,500.
 Such assets are recorded at historical cost or estimated historical cost if purchased or constructed.
 Donated assets are recorded at fair value at the date of donation.

-Capital assets are depreciated using the straight-line method over the following estimated useful lives:
+Capital assets are depreciated/amortized over the following estimated useful lives:

 Description Estimated Lives

 Improvements Other Than Buildings 7 - 25 years

 Buildings and Fixed Equipment 15 - 30 years

 Furniture, Fixtures, and Equipment 5 - 7 years

-Motor Vehicles 5 years
+Vehicles 5 years

 Computer Software 3 - 5 years

-Information Technology Equipment 4 - 7 years
+IT Equipment 4 - 7 years

-Audio Visual Equipment 5 - 7 years
+Audio Visual Materials 5 - 7 years

+Leased Asset - Building 4 years

-Current-year information relative to changes in capital assets is described in a subsequent note.
+Current year information relative to changes in capital assets is described in a subsequent note.

-Deferred Outflows/Inflows of Resources
+▶ Deferred Outflows/Inflows of Resources